-Land drawing.
-Land of drawing, Australian Embassy
+Land of Drawing, Australian Embassy in Paris

 - Art exhibitions

 The artists have created two series of panoramic works in parallel, 7 drawings and 7 paintings.
-These works are a topographical, symbolic and emotional transcriptions – on the model of the Aboriginal “dream” – of an experience of two territories: the city of Le Havre and the Australian desert.
+These works are topographical, symbolic and emotional transcriptions – on the model of the Aboriginal “dream” – of an experience of two territories: the city of Le Havre and the Australian desert.

-First exhibited at the City of Le Havre’s Hanging Gardens as part of the “Le Havre, Australian stopover” event organised by the city of Le Havre for the Australia now France 2021-22 programme, the artworks are now presented at the Australian Embassy.
+First exhibited at the City of Le Havre’s Hanging Gardens as part of the “Le Havre, Australian stopover” event organised by the city of Le Havre for the Australia now France 2021-22 programme, these artworks are now presented at the Australian Embassy.

 To visit the exhibition

 Australian Embassy in France – 4 rue Jean Rey 75015 Paris

 Admission to our current exhibitions is free upon presentation of a valid ID.